liumz93/PEM-Q/README.md

 2. bwa-0.7.12-r1034
 3. samtools 1.3.1

+### scripts needed from Transloc_pipeline

+We have applied the TranslocPlot.R and TranslocHTMLReads.pl from transloc_pipeline (https://github.com/robinmeyers/transloc_pipeline) for fast visualization, so we suggest you download the relevant scripts from their R and lib folders.
+Noted that no download does not affect the running of PEM-Q and generation of the final files although errors will report.

+For more flexible visualization, please convert result file into bdg format and view them in IGV (https://software.broadinstitute.org/software/igv/download).

 #### Build bwa index

 Please add your bwa index into the environment configuration file (~/.bashrc).